When I started budgeting, I thought I was doing great.

 When it comes to planning out your zero-based budget, there are two different tools I’d recommend.
 You can choose the right tool for you based on your budgeting style.

 - You Need a Budget (YNAB): YNAB is hands-down my favorite budgeting app.
-With this app, you only budget with money you already have and you give every dollar a job.
+With this zero-based budget app, you only budget with money you already have, and you give every dollar a job.
 It’s the app I personally use.
 It completely changes the way you think about budgeting, and really teaches you to be intentional about where your money is going.

 I know how frustrating it can be to put a ton of work into a budget, only to have it fall apart halfway through the month.
 A zero-based budget is the best way to be intentional about where your money is going and help you reach your financial goals.